SIC Classification & Reference Center

 Governance, methodology, and accuracy

-These pages explain how SIC classifications are interpreted, validated, and controlled to support consistent use across teams, datasets, and time horizons.
+These pages explain how SIC classifications are interpreted, reviewed, validated, and controlled so they remain more consistent across time, systems, and internal decision-makers.

 SIC classification methodology

-How SIC stability, changes, and classification drift are managed for longitudinal reporting and legacy systems.
+How SIC stability, version controls, and classification drift are managed for longitudinal reporting, maintained datasets, and legacy environments.

 SIC accuracy benchmarks

-Benchmarks and validation checks to assess fit, hierarchy alignment, and stability across records.
+Benchmarks and review checks used to assess fit, hierarchy alignment, interpretive consistency, and record stability.

 How SIC codes are used